INSTRUCTIONS FOR USE

 The use of final dentures may have potential risks, including gum irritation, soreness, and discomfort.

-However, the benefits include improved speech, comfort, and appearance, as well as better chewing and digestion.
+However, the benefits include improved speech, comfort, appearance, chewing, and digestion.

 Directions for Use